TheMatrix97/tutorial-environment/README.md

 # Sample application for tutorials

 This repository contains the environment for completing the tutorials at [grafana.com/tutorials](https://grafana.com/tutorials).
+It also includes a node_exporter instance to retrieve host metrics

 ## Prequisites